SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Verdancy

-Starting at 2nd level, whenever you heal a creature using a level 1 healing spell or higher, or affect them by Lesser and Greater Restoration spells, that creature also restores a number of hit points equal to the spell casting level, at the start of the Druid's turn, for 3 rounds.
+Starting at 2nd level, whenever you heal a creature using a level 1 healing spell or higher, or affect them by Lesser and Greater Restoration spells, that creature also restores a number of hit points equal to the spell casting level, at the start of it's turn, for 3 rounds.
 If a creature falls unconscious, the healing is removed.
 This effect stacks.

 ## Level 6